Last Updated on February 2, 2021

 - 1 tablespoon lemon juice

-- 7 oz./200 g cream (or milk for a leaner version)
+- 7 oz./200 g soy cream (or plant milk for a leaner version)

 - some nutmeg, freshly grinded